-Stakeholders recommended, based on gudiance from general education and the data analysis conducted by the MSDE to: (1) forgo the establishment of baseline and targets for Indicator 3 A given the guidance the MSDE received from the US Department of Education, Office of Elementary and Secondary Education, Title 1, that waived the requirement for the MSDE to submit AMO's for SY 2014-2015 and 2015-2016; (2) establish baseline and targets for Indicator 3 B and 3 C as a result of the MSDE change in assement methodology by implementing the PARRC during the 2014-2015 school year; and (3) revise the baseline and targets for Indicator 14 due to a change in metholodgy.
+Stakeholders recommended, based on gudiance from general education and the data analysis conducted by the MSDE to: (1) forgo the establishment of baseline and targets for Indicator 3 A given the guidance the MSDE received from the US Department of Education.
+Office of Elementary and Secondary Education, Title 1, that waived the requirement for the MSDE to submit AMO's for SY 2014-2015 and 2015-2016; (2) establish baseline and targets for Indicator 3 B and 3 C as a result of the MSDE change in assement methodology by implementing the PARRC during the 2014-2015 school year; and (3) revise the baseline and targets for Indicator 14 due to a change in metholodgy, this revision ensures that the FFY 2015 SPP/

+APR is now consistent with the baseline data and information presented in the SSIP.
 Given the high levels of performance achieved for Indicator 3B the current baseline and targets will be retained.